singhashish9963/devordie/README.md

 ---

-## 🌟 Overview
+## 🌟 Project Overview

-**DevOrDie** is a sophisticated AI programming software where players design battle strategies through code.
+This is a sophisticated AI programming software where players design battle strategies through code.
 Write JavaScript AI logic to control units like soldiers, archers, tanks, drones, and snipers on customizable terrains with real-time tactical combat visualization.

 ## Problem Statement-Create a battle simulator where each player programs their units’ logic and the system runs an autonomous battle simulation between the two armies.(PS-7)

 ### 🎯 What Makes It Special

-- ⚡ **High-Performance C++ WASM Engine** - 10-100x faster than pure JavaScript
+- **High-Performance C++ WASM Engine** - 10-100x faster than pure JavaScript
-- 🎨 **Visual Terrain Editor** - 8 terrain types with unique combat effects
+- **Visual Terrain Editor** - 8 terrain types with unique combat effects
-- 💻 **Code-Driven AI** - Write JavaScript strategies with full battle awareness
+- **Code-Driven AI** - Write JavaScript strategies with full battle awareness
-- 🔄 **Real-Time Visualization** - Smooth Canvas animations with live stats
+- **Real-Time Visualization** - Smooth Canvas animations with live stats
-- 🏆 **Multiplayer Infrastructure** - Ready for ranked competitive battles
+- **Multiplayer Infrastructure** - Ready for ranked competitive battles
+- **AI Strategy Guide** - Choose a battle strategy or describe your own custom strategy.

 ---